Divorce solicitors in Scotland

 It is important to seek independent legal advice so that you understand your legal rights.
 Family Mediation may be an option which may assist in addressing immediate concerns.

-Alternatively, negotiations involving the parties solicitors may assist in both parties reaching an amicable settlement on the matters which are not agreed.
-Where such methods of resolving matters prove unsuccessful, it is possible for either party to seek certain financial orders under the Family Law (Scotland) Act 1985 on divorce or dissolution.
+Alternatively, negotiations involving the parties divorce solicitors may assist in both parties reaching an amicable settlement on the matters which are not agreed.
+Where such methods of resolving matters prove unsuccessful, it is possible for either party to seek certain financial orders under the Family Law (Scotland) Act 1985 on divorce proceedings or dissolution.

-In such situations, it is important that parents focus on what is in their children’s best interests.
+In such situations, it is important that parents agree on what is in their children’s best interests.
 A separation is often a difficult transition for children.
 Family Mediation offers a range of services to assist parents effectively co-parent their children after a separation.

 In the event that negotiations prove unsuccessful, it is possible to seek the assistance of the Court to determine what would be in the child’s best interests.